John Henry JACKSON 1829-1915

 "After crossing the Wannon the expedition (Major Mitchells) made its way over the hills within site of the Glenelg, for 3 or 4 miles, till it came to a creek afterwards named after my mother, Bowtell Creek, which constituted the western boundary of Sandford Estate, as I new it.
 It was a narrow stream with steep banks.
 Often have I jumped over it, and ridden across it at the spot known in after years as Mitchells Crossing, and marked by the logs which the explorer sank into the creek to make it fordable for his drays."

-Mary Ann BOWTELL had arrived in Portland, Victoria from England on the ship 'Birmingham' in 1855 as a carer for the children of Dr Caleb RADFORD a well-known early medical practioner in the district.
+Mary Ann BOWTELL had arrived at Portland Bay, S-W Victoria from England on the ship "Birmingham" in 1855 as a carer for the children of Dr Caleb RADFORD, a well-known early medical practioner in the Wannon district.
 She died in QLD in 1884.

 John Henry JACKSON was a Glenelg Shire Councillor from 1869-1873 and Shire President for one term.